 Phara on the right, is a 17 yo and from the squatters village in Kien Svay, she is from another very poor family with no property.
 Phara is an average student and was attending the CHOICE vocational training center.
 Her dream was to be a hairdresser, through sponsorship from the Narrabeen Community NSW Australia, Phara is now realizing her dream.
 She has commenced a one year apprenticeship in Hairdressing and Beauty with “Open Arms”.
 Staying at the “Project 365” accommodation house its a short bicycle ride to “Open Arms”.

-Footnote: Phara is now qualified and working full time for “Open Arms” in Phnom Penh.
+Footnote: Phara is now qualified and working full time in her own salon in Phnom Penh.

 Srey Pi Long